Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 For that reason, I recommend going a bit earlier or later in the season.
 June and September are both warm and beautiful with lower prices and smaller crowds, but September has much warmer water.

 Vis is pretty quiet outside high season, and especially so in the winter.
-The island empties out; it’s cold and gray; ferries run far less often.
+The island empties out; it’s cold and gray, and ferries run far less often.
 I don’t recommend visiting Vis during the winter months unless you have a very specific reason, like wanting to write a novel with no distractions.

 Read More: Best Time to Visit Croatia